 The Principle of Least Privilege (PoLP) is a concept in information security and data protection that states a user should be given the minimum amount of access required to do their job.
 This is important because:

-Practically speaking, this does not always work as it could put restrictions on a user’s ability to work so it is all about understanding the risk.
+When looking at this from a surface level, this idea makes sense, but practically speaking, this does not always work as it could put restrictions on a user’s ability to work.
+Therefore it is all about understanding the risk.

 Using our helpdesk team as an example, the PoLP should mean that each helpdesk team should only see their own clients.
 This would be a major headache when the High Wycombe helpdesk teams are in a meeting and other offices, such as Bristol, Manchester and Swindon need to cover their calls.
 It is a risk to Complete I.T. that we do not lock down these permissions but it is an acceptable risk because the work to grant permissions each time to the different offices would not be realistic.